SpeakEZ/milbot/README.md

 Take a look at the scripts in the `./scripts` folder for examples.
 Delete any scripts you think are silly.
 Add whatever functionality you want hubot to have.

+### Deploying

+Deploying is currently manual until we get a permanant server, please let @geothird know when you have an update and to restart milbot.